The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Auditing the LAION-Aesthetics Predictor Model

 \subsubsection{The LAION-Aesthetics Predictor rates western art more highly than art from the Majority World}

 As seen in Table \ref{tab:met_department}, the departments with images scored $\geq$ 6.5 are primarily European Paintings, Photographs and Drawing \& Prints as well as art from Europe, Asia, and America.
-On the other hand, African, Native American, Oceanian, Egyptian, Islamic, Ancient West Asian, and Greek \& Roman Art.
-This may be partially because the LAP privileges figurative, two-dimensional art, which would also explain why more abstract art (Modern \& Contemporary Art) and physical artifacts (European Sculpture \& Decorative Arts) scored lower.
+On the other hand, not a single piece of African, Native American, Oceanian, Egyptian, Islamic, Ancient West Asian, and Greek \& Roman Art was rated 6.5+.
+This bias is even more apparent when looking at the images rated 6+. \textbf{Approximately 97\% of all images scored 6+ from the MET (3180 of 3284) come from only five departments: (1) Asian Art, (2) Photographs, (3) European Paintings, (4) The American Wing, and (5) Drawing and Prints.} This may be partially because the LAP privileges figurative, two-dimensional art, which would also explain why more abstract art (Modern \& Contemporary Art) and physical artifacts (European Sculpture \& Decorative Arts) scored lower.